Mitrichius/hugo-theme-anubis/README.md

 ### Favorite posts
 To mark posts as favorite just add `favorite: true` in post's front matter.
 It adds a "★" icon nearby post's title.

+### Hiding posts from RSS
+To hide a post from the RSS feed, just add `disable_feed: true` to its front matter.

 ### Pagination on post single page
 Enabled by `paginationSinglePost` param in `params` section of config.